ShemmyYo/mr-and-mrs-cleaners/README.md

 # __Portfolio Project 1 - HTML/CSS Essentials__

-Mr&Mrs Cleaners is a variation on live [business webpage](https://mrsandmrcleaner.ie/) of my friends and is intended to showcase new web-technologies (like HTML and CSS) and new, atractive solution to presenting their business content to potential new customers
+Mr&Mrs Cleaners is a variation on live [business webpage](https://mrsandmrcleaner.ie/) of my friends and is intended to showcase web-technologies (HTML and CSS) and provide new, atractive solutions to presenting their business content to potential new and existing customers.
+This project is made for educational purposes.

 ![Multi Device Demo](https://github.com/ShemmyYo/mr-and-mrs-cleaners/blob/main/assets/other/am-i-responsive-img.png)